 Paren Knadjian, Principal

 Paren is the Principal of the M&A and Capital Markets group at KROST.
-In addition, he heads the technology market vertical for the firm.
 He comes with over 20 years of experience in mergers and acquisitions as well as equity and debt financings.
 In that time, Paren successfully completed over 200 M&A and Capital Markets transactions worth over $1 billion, acting as both a buy-side and

 sell-side advisor. » Full Bio